-October is Breast Cancer Awareness Month, but Metastatic Breast Cancer is Here All Year.
+October WAS Breast Cancer Awareness Month, but Metastatic Breast Cancer is Here All Year.

 Help us spread the word… year-round!

 Each month, our Here All Year campaign explores a new topic around metastatic breast cancer—from myth and stigma busters, to new research and strategies for improving outcomes.
 Want to help make a difference for people living with MBC, all year long?
 Dig deeper into the research, explore the available resources and share them on your social and email channels.

 When breast cancers spreads from the breast to other parts of the body, it is termed “metastatic”.
 The most common sites of spread in breast cancer are the bones, liver, lungs, and brain.
 At a metastatic diagnosis, doctors commonly scan the body for signs of spread, but most patients do not receive a brain scan unless they have symptoms like a numbness, or headaches.
 This month, the Metastatic Breast Cancer (MBC) Alliance is focusing on breast cancer brain metastasis.
 The incidence of brain metastasis is growing as new therapies help patients live longer with MBC.
 As in all things MBC, we need more research, earlier screening, and scientific breakthroughs.
 For a patient living with breast cancer brain mets, the need for research is enormous and HERE ALL YEAR.

 Across all breast cancer subtypes, approximately 10%-15% of those with metastatic breast cancer develop brain metastases.
 This rate is as high as 30% for those with metastatic human epidermal growth factor receptor 2 (HER2)-positive disease, and as high as 50% for patients with metastatic triple negative breast cancer (TNBC).